|

 show it.
 Since their bodies are already red, you just can't tell

-they may carry the Agouti gene.
+they may carry the dominant form of the Agouti gene.

 Dun Factor